-The William Siegal Gallery in Santa Fe is a high-concept space that exhibits a distinguished collection of ancient art and artifacts.
-The new space at 318 Guadalupe provides a rare opportunity to appreciate art that spans 5,000 years and dozens of cultures, in an intimate, museum-like environment.
+William Siegal Gallery exhibits a distinguished collection of ancient textiles and artifacts.
+The exhibition space at 130 E. Marcy provides a rare opportunity to view art spanning 5,000 years in an intimate and comfortable environment.

 For over 40 years, William Siegal has assembled the world’s largest collection of Andean Textiles dating from 750 BC to the 19th Century.
-Ceremonial objects & artifacts from Meso & South American cultures, Ancient Chinese, Southeast Asia, African and Indonesian museum-quality pieces are also represented.
-William Siegal Gallery is located along Santa Fe’s dynamic Guadalupe Corridor, between downtown and the Railyard district.
+Ceremonial objects & artifacts from Meso & South American cultures, Ancient Chinese, Southeast Asia, African and Indonesian museum-quality pieces are also exhibited.

-Bill Siegal has collected, studied and sold historic and pre-Columbian textiles and objects since 1971.
-After working with textiles from Central America during the early 1970’s Mr. Siegal moved to LaPaz, Bolivia to collect and study the weavings of the Aymara people.
-He traveled the Bolivian Altiplano, from one remote village to the next going house to house in search of the finest ceremonial garments dating from the 17th, 18th and early 19th centuries.
+Bill Siegal has collected, studied, and sold historic and pre-Columbian textiles and objects since 1971.
+After working with textiles from Central America during the early 1970s Mr. Siegal moved to LaPaz, Bolivia to collect and study the weavings of the Aymara people.
+He traveled the Bolivian Altiplano, from one remote village to the next going house to house in search of the finest ceremonial garments dating from the 17th, 18th, and early 19th centuries.
 In 1988 he returned to the United States, moving to Santa Fe, NM in 1990.
 Mr. Siegal opened his first public gallery, Conlon Siegal Galleries, on Santa Fe’s renowned Canyon Road in 1996.
-The gallery featured ancient textiles and objects that combined the highest historical integrity and quality with relationships to many modern and contemporary aesthetic.
-The gallery also showed cutting edge contemporary art and for five years thrived as a unique cultural destination in the Santa Fe art scene.
-In 2001 Mr. Siegal sold the Canyon Road galleries and moved into the heart of downtown for five years, before settling into his current space in 2006 in the Railyard Arts District.
-Since it’s founding, William Siegal Gallery has exhibited the world’s finest pre-Columbian textiles and objects as well as museum quality pieces from Asia and Africa.
-It is a premier source for curators as well as private collectors.
+The gallery featured ancient textiles and objects that combined the highest historical integrity and quality with relationships to many modern and contemporary aesthetics.
+The gallery also showed cutting-edge contemporary art and for five years thrived as a unique cultural destination in the Santa Fe art scene.
+Since its founding, William Siegal Gallery has exhibited the world’s finest pre-Columbian textiles and objects as well as museum-quality pieces from Asia and Africa.
+It is a premier source for both curators and private collectors.